kitao/divsugar/docs/Node.md

 ------------

 ### `(DivSugar.Node) Node()`
-Constructs a node.
+Constructs a Node.

 ### `(DivSugar.Node) Node(id)`
-Constructs a node and sets the `id` to it.
+Constructs a Node and sets the `id` to it.

 Properties
 ----------